Expat Exchange

 When we asked people living in Romania about club and activities where newcomers can meet others, they responded:

 "There are no clubs or anything.
 It's very hard here to meet Expats and even Romanians.
 I am alone all day.
-Some tourists come to Mamaia in Summer but it's so run down, only some Romanians from Bucharest are visiting," said a person in Constanta.
+Some tourists come to Mamaia in Summer but it's so run down, only some Romanians from Bucharest are visiting," explained a member in Constanta.

 What is life like in Romania?